d3christ/spanwiki/wiki/manual/travel.md

 # Conferences and travel

-Some of the Spanlab's core conferences include:
+Some of Spanlab's core conferences include:

 1. Society for Neuroeconomics
 2. Society for Neuroscience